Causal Bayesian Optimization via Exogenous Distribution Learning: Exogenous Distribution Learning

+Under the monotonicity assumption on $f()$, the EDS framework can be extended to BGMs, building upon the analysis in~\citep{Luetal20,nasr2023counterfactual,nasr2023counterfactual_b,chao2023interventional}. \emph{Counterfactual} queries utilize functional models of generative processes to reason about alternative outcomes for individual data points, effectively answering questions like: “What if I had done A instead of B?”
+Such queries are formally described as a three-step process: abduction, action, and prediction~\citep{pearl2009causality}.
+A model that can be learned from data and execute these three steps is said to be \emph{counterfactually identifiable}.

-It is easy to show that a $\tau$-SCM with a decomposable $\mathbf{f}()$ is counterfactually identifiable.
-Hence, Theorem~\ref{thm:exo1} presents a new family of $\tau$-SCMs that are counterfactually identifiable beyond BGMs~(Bijective Generation Mechanisms,~\cite{nasr2023counterfactual}).
+It is straightforward to show that a node SCM with a decomposable $f()$ is counterfactually identifiable.
+Thus, Theorem~\ref{thm:exo1} introduces a novel class of node SCMs that achieve counterfactual identifiability beyond BGMs~\citep{nasr2023counterfactual}.